-Students who are qualified to enroll in specific graduate courses, but who do not intend to work toward a graduate degree may enroll as non-degree seeking students.
-Non-degree students may enter classes on a space-available basis during the first week of each semester by obtaining the consent of the course instructor and Graduate Program Coordinator.
-Students must meet pre-requisites of courses in which they wish to enroll.
-MAXIMUM FIFTEEN HOURS OF CREDIT EARNED AS A NON-DEGREE STUDENT MAY BE APPLIED TO SATISFY GRADUATE DEGREE REQUIREMENTS.
-The degree-granting college must approve any application of such credit, students must earn a grade of B or better, and the course must be suitable for the program.
+Students who are qualified to enroll in specific graduate courses but who do not intend to work toward a graduate degree may enroll as non-degree seeking students.
+Non-degree students may enter classes on a space-available basis during the first week of each semester by obtaining the consent of the course instructor and Graduate Program Director.
+Students must meet the pre-requisites of courses in which they wish to enroll.
+A maximum 15 hours of credit earned as a non-degree student may be applied to satisfy MSME degree requirements.
+Students must earn a grade of B or better, and the course must be suitable for the program.
 This track for entering graduate study has been found especially helpful to students in the industry who seek specialized training in specified areas of graduate instruction but are uncertain as to pursuing a degree.
 Students who miss the deadline for admission to the Graduate Program may also take courses as a non-degree seeking student while their admission to the Graduate Program is being evaluated.